The Verily Health Equity Center of Excellence: Addressing Demographic Disparities in Healthcare, By Design

 Providing better care and generating better evidence

 Another way we’re addressing inequities is to better measure how people actually live their lives.
 People have a lot on their plate: from work to taking care of family, it can be hard for one to eat healthily and exercise regularly, let alone manage a disease like diabetes which requires consistent attention.
-Verily Onduo, our personalized virtual care solution simplifies and automates the management of diabetes, while also generating real-world evidence on diverse populations.
+Onduo is Verily’s personalized virtual care solution that simplifies and automates the management of type 2 diabetes.
 By understanding someone’s health and risk factors, tracking glucose levels and other physiological markers, and giving personalized, app-based feedback, Onduo is the nudge that helps patients continue to make healthy decisions when they aren’t at the doctor's office.
-In fact, Type 2 diabetes patients using Verily Onduo saw more improvements in their glucose and cholesterol levels than other health programs.
+In fact, type 2 diabetes patients using Verily Onduo saw improvements in both their glucose and cholesterol levels.
+With a wide range of users, Verily can use aggregated insights, after data use consent, to inform research into new drugs, devices, and treatment approaches that can work for varied demographic groups.
+This creates a virtuous cycle of care and evidence – patients receive better care, more evidence is generated in the real-world, which can lead to more personalized interventions in the future and ultimately, better outcomes.

 Health technology brings significant opportunities to expand access to quality research and care.
-From Verily Onduo’s Spanish speaking capabilities, and access to specialty diabetes care, to our latest partnership with One Oncology and SignalPath, making it possible for community oncology practices to enroll more patients from underrepresented groups.
-We can’t move the needle on equity until we solve for access, which is a priority for the partners, for pharmaceutical sponsors, and for the FDA.
+From Verily Onduo’s Spanish speaking capabilities, and access to specialty diabetes care, to our latest partnership with OneOncology and SignalPath, making it possible for community oncology practices to enroll more patients from underrepresented groups.

 Putting health equity at the center of what we do